terramuse-tiramisu/ProductsAPI/README.md

 ## Introduction

-Team Terramuse - composed of the astounding team of 3 developers- **[Aharon](https://github.com/akolatch), [Albert](https://github.com/blargeth), and [Zach](https://github.com/zrealberg)**- was tasked to create a working backend of each of their respective parts to an API of an E-commerce site.
+Team Terramuse - composed of the astounding team of 3 developers- **<a href="https://github.com/akolatch" target="_blank">Aharon</a>, [Albert](https://github.com/blargeth), and [Zach](https://github.com/zrealberg)**- was tasked to create a working backend of each of their respective parts to an API of an E-commerce site.

 ***This is the Products API.***